Step by Step to SLS (LLM and SPILS Programs)

 Please submit at least one – and no more than two – examples of your best English-language scholarly writing to date.
 These may, but need not have been already published.
 The Admissions Committee is not interested in writings that take the form of legal advocacy, such as legal briefs.
 Instead, you should submit research of the sort that has been or might be published in an academic journal – including law reviews, interdisciplinary “law and” journals, and non-legal journals (as long as the research engages with law in some way).
 If you have written a book, please submit at most two chapters.

 Letters of Recommendation

 Letters of recommendation must be submitted through the LSAC Letter of Recommendation Service.

-Federal law provides a student, after enrollment, with a right of access to, among other things, letters of recommendation in the student’s file that are submitted to the law school on the student’s behalf.
+Federal law provides a student, after enrollment, with a right of access to, among other things, letters of recommendation in the student’s file (if maintained).
 This right may be waived, but such a waiver may not be required as a condition for admission to or receipt of any other services or benefits from Stanford Law School.
 Please indicate your choice by checking the appropriate box at the top of the LSAC Letter of Recommendation form before giving them to your recommenders.

 It is suggested that LLM applicants obtain one letter from someone familiar with their work in legal practice (or related professional experience) and one letter from someone familiar with their academic work.
 At least one letter should be from someone with whom the applicant has worked who can address the applicant’s English-language proficiency.